All Posts

 To learn more about integrating TPM into your workflow and special disposal requirements, please continue reading on our support site.

 Formlabs does not officially recommend any of the following, but some customers have shared with us their experience using other potentially available solvents.
-Customers looking for alternative solutions can test these at their own risk to see if they may work for their use case:
+Customers looking for IPA alternatives for resin printing can test these at their own risk to see if they may work for their use case:

 • Poly-Flush SLA 3D Printing Cleaning Solvent - Is less volatile but more expensive than IPA.